Ronald Gene Simmons: Surrender and arrest

 When the police arrived, Russellville Police Chief Herb Johnston entered the building unarmed and alone.
 Simmons handed over his gun, an H&R Model 929 .22-caliber revolver, and surrendered without any resistance.
 The Ruger was in a paper bag placed on a desk.
 Ballistics tests would show that the pistol Simmons handed to Johnston was the same weapon used to kill five relatives.

-Johnston later recalled, "When I was walking him to the car I asked him 'Why didn't you kill yourself?'
-He said he was afraid he would make a mess of it.
-He didn't want to be a vegetable.
+Within a minute of his arrest, Simmons was advised of his rights and asked for his name.
+He replied, "James Johnson."
+When asked if he understood his rights, he said, "Yes."
+That was the last thing he uttered.
+He had a billfold, but it contained no identification.

+Johnston said Simmons refused to provide any information.
+Officers learned his identity from witnesses who knew him, including that Simmons was a retired Air Force master sergeant.
+State Police Sgt.
+Dan Short said, according to witnesses, that Simmons had been wearing a long black coat and cowboy hat at the law office where Kendrick was shot, but when arrested, he was wearing a blue jacket and blue ball cap.

 After his first trial, his attorney, John Harris, substantiated Simmons' intent, saying his client never intended to survive, that he intended to take his life after the Russellville shootings, but didn't "because of the trouble he was having killing people.
 He shot seven people—only two of them died."
 Harris also said Simmons expected to be killed at the first scene, the law firm, by police or a firm employee.
-While he did receive an Air Force Ribbon for small arms marksmanship, Simmons had told Harris that he was not a hunter and not familiar with guns.
+While he did receive an Air Force Ribbon for small arms marksmanship, Simmons had told Harris that he was not a hunter and was not familiar with guns.

-Throughout the 45-minute-long rampage, "wielding" two revolvers, Simmons had killed two, and wounded four others and briefly held a woman hostage.
+Throughout the 45-minute-long rampage, "wielding" two revolvers, Simmons had killed two and wounded four others and briefly held a woman hostage.